 Wyoming just received its grade on tobacco usage from the American Lung Association (ALA), and to put it softly, it’s less than stellar.

 The ALA has reported that in all categories Wyoming has received an ‘F’ for our tobacco consumption.
 So, where exactly did we fall short?
-Well, the ALA assesses Tobacco prevention and cessation funding, Smoke-free air, Tobacco taxes, Access to cessation services, and Flavored tobacco products.
+Well, the ALA assess Tobacco prevention and cessation funding, Smoke-free air, Tobacco taxes, Access to cessation services, and Flavored tobacco products.

 According to the Centers for Disease Control and Prevention (CDC), the health of people living in rural areas is more impacted by tobacco use than those living in Urban and Metropolitan areas.
 This is due in large part to socioeconomic factors, culture, policies, and lack of proper healthcare.
 Tobacco habits prove to be much worse in rural areas.
 People living in rural areas are more likely to smoke 15 or more cigarettes per day than in metropolitan areas.
 In addition, in rural regions, adolescents begin smoking at a much earlier age than in suburban and urban areas.